-- " protect at least 50% of the precinct for health care, research and technology and related office uses to reinforce the PDA's role within the broader Gold Coast Health and Knowledge Precinct - " provide an activated mixed use node which establishes a mix of office, retail, residential, health care and research and technology related development - " promote pedestrian, cycle and vehicular connections where appropriate with the adjoining Griffith University and GCUH and proposed Gold Coast Private Hospital - " ensure buildings address the new access road to the Private Hospital to activate this frontage and establish a relationship with the hospitals - " establish a defined built frontage along Parklands Drive where appropriate, to support activity and establish a relationship with the hospitals and Griffith University - " ensure buildings address the length of 'Main Street' between Hospital Boulevard and Parklands Drive and support articulated and active frontages
+- " protect at least 50 per cent of the precinct for health care, research and technology and related office uses to reinforce the PDA's role within the broader Gold Coast Health and Knowledge Precinct - " provide an activated mixed use node which establishes a mix of office, retail, residential, health care and research and technology related development - " allows for retail uses to be located along 'Main Street' outside the mixed use zone where integrated with or adjoining the GCLR station or where activating the civic park - " promote pedestrian, cycle and vehicular connections where appropriate with the adjoining Griffith University, GCUH and proposed Gold Coast Private Hospital - " ensure buildings address the new access road to the private hospital to activate this frontage and establish a relationship with the hospitals

-- to reinforce pedestrian connections with the GCLR station - " ensure buildings are designed to create integration with adjoining uses and support a human scale at the street23 - " deliver building heights which are generally between 2 and 10 storeys which are compatible with surrounding development, with mixed use higher density and taller buildings promoted closer to 'Main Street' and Hospital Boulevard - " ensure higher buildings incorporate podiums to assist with human scale at the street level - " protect key identifiable signage locations at primary entry points into the PDA - " establish high quality urban public spaces and streetscapes that promote pedestrian activity and access - " provide a civic park accessible from the GCLR station and the mixed use node, which is serviced and has a relationship with and is activated by adjoining mixed use development.
+- " establish a defined built frontage along Parklands Drive where appropriate, to support activity and establish a relationship with the hospitals and Griffith University - " ensure buildings address the length of 'Main Street' between Hospital Boulevard and Parklands Drive and support articulated and active frontages to reinforce pedestrian connections with the GCLR station - " ensure buildings are designed to create integration with adjoining uses and support a human scale at the street24 - " deliver building heights which are generally between 2 and 10 storeys which are compatible with surrounding development, with mixed use higher density and taller buildings promoted closer to 'Main Street' and Hospital Boulevard - " ensure higher buildings incorporate podiums to assist with human scale at the street level - " protect key identifiable signage locations at primary entry points into the PDA - " establish high quality urban public spaces and streetscapes that promote pedestrian activity and access - " provide a civic park accessible from the GCLR station and the mixed use node.

+which is serviced and has a relationship with and is activated by adjoining mixed use development.